MediaComem/comem-archioweb/subjects/wamp/README.md

 * **Not (yet) an official standard**.
 No higher level software architectural styles like REST (for now).
 * Requires you to **deploy an additional component**: the WAMP router.
+This additional component also increases the time it takes to exchange messages between components compared to a direct WebSocket connection, since all messages have to go through the router.
 * Decoupled microservices are **more complex** than classic client-server architectures.

-## Roles

-* Session: established over a Connection, joined to a Realm on a Router